isw4/IntroSoftwareEng10_When2Meet/README.md

 email address as provided by the organizer

 ### Data displayed
-Organizer:
-Can see:
+Organizer can see:
 - Who has responded
 - The free times that all responded participants have in common

-Cannot see:
+Organizer cannot see:
 - The free times selected by any single participant

-Participants:
-Can See:
+Participants can see:
 - Original date/time range the meeting was planned to be in
 - Meeting duration

-Cannot See:
+Participants cannot see:
 - Free times selected by organizer
 - Free times selected by other participants